Different Types of Cocktail Shakers - From Boston to Parisian

 Price$20$35$24$20

-Now you know the different shaker types, their pros and cons, and you can decide which one is the best cocktail shaker for you.
+Now you know the different cocktail shaker types, and their pros and cons, and you can decide which is the best cocktail shaker for you.

 Yet, keep in mind that not every cocktail shaker you find on the internet is of good quality.

-Nowadays, more and more cheap products flood the market, especially in supermarkets and popular online marketplaces.
-So if you need advice on which shaker to buy, here's a list of my recommendations for you.
+Nowadays, more cheap products flood the market, especially in supermarkets and popular online marketplaces.
+In case you need advice on which shaker to buy, here's a list of my recommendations.

-I have a set of those weighted tins at home, and this is simply a perfect tool to shake cocktails.
-The mixing instrument is not only very durable but also forms a tight seal.
+I have a set of those weighted tins at home, and these are simply perfect tools to shake cocktails.
+The mixing tins are not only very durable but also form a tight seal.

 The Koriko products are favorites amongst many bartenders and are an excellent choice for aspiring mixologists.